Integrable self-adaptive moving mesh schemes for multi-component short pulse type equations with nonzero boundary values: Abstract

-\begin{section}{Introduction} The study of discrete integrable systems has been developed in connection with various fields of mathematics, physics, and engineering since the pioneering work by Hirota, Ablowitz-Ladik in the late 1970s\cite{Yuri,DS}.
+\begin{section}{Introduction} The study of discrete integrable systems has developed in connection with various fields of mathematics, physics, and engineering since the pioneering works of Hirota and Ablowitz--Ladik in the mid-1970s\cite{Yuri,DS}.

 Hirota proposed a method for discretizing soliton equations while preserving their integrability based on bilinear equations and $\tau$-functions, and succeeded in discretizing various soliton equations such as the KdV equation and the sine-Gordon equation\cite{Hirota1,Hirota2,Hirota3,Hirota4,Hirota5}.
 Furthermore, Ablowitz and Ladik proposed a method for discretizing soliton equations based on the Ablowitz-Kaup-Newell-Segur (AKNS) type linear eigenvalue problem for soliton equations, and succeeded in discretizing soliton equations such as the nonlinear Schr\"{o}dinger equation while preserving its integrability\cite{Abl1,Abl2,Abl3,Abl4,Abl5}.